isomerpages/scamshield/pages/About the ScamShield Bot.md

 #### 3. How to check a suspicious message or call to the Bot?

-To check whether a messages is a scam or not, send the scammer's message or contact info to the Bot via the following methods:
+To check whether a message is a scam or not, send the scammer's message or contact info to the Bot via the following methods:

 1. Copy the text
 2. Send a screenshot of the message